Schedule a Conversation

 Step 2: Get the Campaign Hash Code

-In your Fundraise Up dashboard, navigate to the campaign you want to link to.
-Each campaign has a unique hash code — a short alphanumeric string that begins with a hash symbol, formatted like #ABCDE123.
+In your Fundraise Up dashboard, navigate to the campaign.
+Each campaign has a unique hash code formatted like #ABCDE123.
+Your fundraising team will provide this — you don't need access to the Fundraise Up backend.

 Step 3: Link the Hash Code to a Webflow Button

-6. Test on mobile — the modal should be fully functional and scrollable on small screens
+4. Test on mobile — the modal should be fully functional and scrollable

 Donorbox: Inline Embed on the Page